catppuccin/ghidra/README.md

 1. Download the `catppuccin.theme` file from this repository
 2. Click the `Edit` button in the menu bar of Ghidra's landing page
 3. Hover over `Theme` and click `Import...`
-4. Located the downloaded `catppuccin.theme` file and select it
+4. Locate the downloaded `catppuccin.theme` file and select it
 5. Enjoy reversing!

 ## 💝 Thanks to